siberianfox/g2wiki/Gcode-Probes.md

 _Note - some of the information on this page will only be valid after Issue #237 is committed to edge, presumably as firmware build 100.20.
-See [Changes to Probing](#changes-to-probing-prior-to-10020) for details._
+See [Changes to Probing](#changes-to-probing-prior-to-10020) end end of this page for details._

 This page is similar to, but not identical to: